diegofornalha/coflow/content/pages/faq.md

     elementId: ''
     title: Need Answers?
     items:
-      - question: How is this different from what we have today?
+      - question: Qual a diferença entre blockchain e Bitcoin?
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a